Introducing C# 9: Records

 We might want sometimes create new a object from another one because some property values are identical only one change, unfortunately your object is immutable. with keyword fixes that.
 It allows you create an object from another by specifying what property changes:

 On that point Records work like Structs, these last override the virtual Equals method to enable value-based comparison, which means each property will be compared with a value-based approach.
 You already have probably noticed that ReferenceEquals method won’t work (always false), because it compares two same objects (reference-based comparison).

 Constructors and deconstructors are allowed in Records.
 That’s good ! 🙂

 But C# 9 brings a shorter syntax (Records only) named Positional Records, that allows a shorter syntax by a specific position of members:

-As you may noticed, this very short syntax makes Name and CategoryId public init-only auto-properties, and their value assignment is determined by their position.
-Construction (by position) and deconstruction (by position) will work fine with that syntax you already knoz with previous C# releases:
+As you may noticed, this very short syntax makes Name and CategoryId public init-only auto-properties, in other words, this “one line syntax”, makes the record immutable, and their value assignment is determined by their position.
+Construction (by position) and deconstruction (by position) will work fine with that syntax you already know with previous C# releases.